 - Immunologic defects

 As the organism enters the bloodstream, it causes meninges to produce inflammatory reactions.
-This results further inflammation to the underlying cortex and can cause thrombosis and reduces the blood flow in the cerebral area.
-Metabolically, the cerebral tissue is impaired due to meningeal exudate, vasculitis and hypoperfusion.
+This results in further inflammation of the underlying cortex and can cause thrombosis and reduces the blood flow in the cerebral area.
+Metabolically, the cerebral tissue is impaired due to meningeal exudate, vasculitis, and hypoperfusion.
 Furthermore, this exudate may spread over to the base of the brain and even the spinal cord.
 Inflammation can also spread to the linings of the cerebral ventricles.
-The result is alterations in intracranial physiology manifested by cerebral edema, increasing permeability of the blood-brain barrier and increased intracranial pressure (ICP).
+The result is alterations in intracranial physiology manifested by cerebral edema, increasing permeability of the blood-brain barrier, and increased intracranial pressure (ICP).

 - Headache – this is an initial symptom of meningitis and is usually severe.
 Headache is caused by meningeal irritation.

 - Fever – patient’s body temperature remains high throughout the course of illness.

 - Alteration in the patient’s Level of Consciousness – in the early course of the condition, the patient becomes disoriented and has impaired memory.
 As the condition progresses, the patient can become lethargic, unresponsive, and later on develop coma.